ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-letter-case.md

 <!-- ### StUdLyCaPs -->
 <details>
 <summary><h3 class="inline">StUdLyCaPs</h3></summary>
+Studly caps is meant to be a joking letter case used to convey sarcasm.
+It has roots in mocking the seemingly random capitalization of products and services that was popular during the mid 1990s to early 2000s.
+A sort of in-joke amongst people on the internet at the time.
 <!-- >tHeqUIckBrOwNFOxjuMpsOvERtHeLazYdOg -->
 <blockquote>tHeqUIckBrOwNFOxjuMpsOvERtHeLazYdOg</blockquote>

 A variation on Studly caps is one where spaces are included to delimit words.
 This makes the message more readable while still retaining its sarcastic tone:

 <!-- >tHe qUIck BrOwN FOx juMps OvER tHe lAzYdOg -->
-<blockquote>tHe qUIck BrOwN FOx juMps OvER tHe lAzYdOg</blockquote>
+<blockquote>tHe qUIck BrOwN FOx juMps OvER tHe lAzY dOg</blockquote>

-As you can see, the spaces make the text a but more readable.
 Indeed this is the same case used in the <a href="http://knowyourmeme.com/memes/mocking-spongebob">mocking Spongebob meme</a> that was popular around 2017.
 </details>